Glenn Shadix: Personal life

 According to an interview with the Truth Wins Out website, Shadix came out as gay at the age of 17.
-His parents then enrolled him in "ex-gay therapy", which included shock treatments.
-When this failed to change his orientation, he attempted suicide by overdosing with Elavil.
+His parents enrolled him in "ex-gay therapy", which included shock treatments.
+When this failed to change his orientation, Shadix attempted suicide by overdosing with Elavil.
 His parents rushed him to a hospital, where he survived a three-day coma.
 After the incident, his parents began to accept his sexuality.

+Shadix was known to be a long-time fan of Joan Baez, dating back to his childhood, when he had to hide her records from his family who disapproved of the folk singer.
+Shadix travelled cross country to attend one of her concerts and meet her in person.

-In 2007, after spending 30 years in Los Angeles, he retired to his native Bessemer, Alabama, where he purchased a Queen Anne-style, Victorian-era home.
+In 2007, after spending 30 years in Los Angeles, Shadix retired to his native Bessemer, Alabama, where he purchased a Queen Anne-style, Victorian-era home.
 The house was completely destroyed in a fire on December 13, 2008.
 Shadix told reporters, "I have lost my dream."

 Death

-On September 7, 2010, according to Shadix's sister, Susan Gagne, he fell in the kitchen at his condominium in Birmingham, Alabama, and died of blunt trauma to his head.
-Shadix had mobility problems and was in a wheelchair.
+In 2009, Shadix underwent surgery to provide relief to an ankle which he broke while filming.
+After recovering, he had mobility problems and used a wheelchair.
+On September 7, 2010, Shadix was found dead in his home.
+According to his sister, Susan Gagne, he fell and hit his head in the kitchen at his condominium in Birmingham, Alabama, and died of blunt trauma.